coledot/nth/README.md

 # nth

-a Unix command-line utility to filter output by column numbers
+a Unix command line utility to filter stdin by column numbers

 ## usage

-`nth <columns>`, each column being an integer index
+`cat foo | nth <columns>`, each column being an integer index

 ## building